dapangmao/Blog/Two alternative ways to query large dataset in SAS.md

 Indeed PROC UNIVARIATE is the best solution in SAS to find the median, which utilizes SAS's built-in powers.

-######Direct Read
+######Read Directly

-When the extreme cases come, say SAS cannot even open the entire dataset, we may have to use the streaming method to read the sas7bdat file line by line.
-The sas7bdat format has been decoded by [Java](kasper.eobjects.org/2011/06/sassyreader-open-source-reader-of-sas.html), [R](http://cran.r-project.org/web/packages/sas7bdat/index.html) and [Python](https://pypi.python.org/pypi/sas7bdat).
+When the extreme cases come, say SAS cannot even open the entire dataset, we may have to use the streaming method to Reading the sas7bdat file line by line.
+The sas7bdat format has been decoded by [Java](kasper.eobjects.org/2011/06/sassyReadinger-open-source-Readinger-of-sas.html), [R](http://cran.r-project.org/web/packages/sas7bdat/index.html) and [Python](https://pypi.python.org/pypi/sas7bdat).
 Theoretically we don't need to have SAS to query a SAS dataset.

 [Heap](https://en.wikipedia.org/wiki/Heap_(data_structure)) is an interesting data structure, which easily finds a min or a max. ream the values, we could build a max heap and a min heap to cut the incoming stream into half in Python.
 The algorithm looks like a heap sorting.
-The good news is that it only read one variable each time and thus saves a lot of space.
+The good news is that it only Reading one variable each time and thus saves a lot of space.

     #In Python